yoyosource/BOTC-HomeBrew/Townsfolk/README.md

 You start knowing an in-play Townsfolk, and have their ability.
 Either you or they are drunk.

 ## ![](Merchant/.image_big.png) [Merchant](Merchant)
-Each night* you may choose a potion you are holding, and a living player (not yourself); they receive it.
+Each night* you may choose a potion you think you are holding, and a living player (not yourself); they receive it.
 [You receive 2 Potions]

 ## ![](Mourner/.image_big.png) [Mourner](Mourner)
 Each night*, choose a player: if the Demon kills them, you learn a character they neighbor.